 Adding calculation types will follow the pattern of your table.

-- In an analysis with a single axis, where there are already two calculation types in the across direction (e.g., Total row as counts and elements as percentages), new calculation types are added as a new column.
+- In an analysis with a single axis, where there are already two calculation types in the across direction (e.g., The first column has percentages and the second has counts), new calculation types are added as a new column.
 The only exception is when adding differences (DIFF).

 - In an analysis with a cross-tab or a grid, where there are two calculation types in the down direction, new calculation types are added as a new row.
 The only exception is when adding differences (DIFF).